 I’m pleased to report on an array of activities and events for Melbourne Chamber of Commerce (MCC) members for the previous quarter of 2018 on behalf of the team.

 MCC members are a prominent feature as always in the Spring issue of the Victorian Chamber’s Business Excellence magazine which will be available online from Wednesday 26 September.
 You can see current and past editions here.

+We encourage you to stay in touch with us via your Relationship Manager, and by joining our social media conversations via Twitter @Melb_Chamb and LinkedIn.
 Read on to find out more about the Melbourne Chamber’s activities over the last months.

 We were also delighted to celebrate new and long-standing members at an exclusive cocktail evening at MCC member, Golden Age’s distinctive 85 Spring Street development.
 Seventeen new members (over the past year) were introduced, and twenty-seven long-standing members who have been with us for more than five years were acknowledged.